dimasthoriq/automotive-image-classification-cnn/README.md

-# image-classification-automotive
+# About
-Developed for my student-intern research, only for academic purposes
+This is the code developed for my student-intern research, Image Classification For Automotive Assembling Plant Visual Inspection Task Using Convolutional Neural Network.
+This code is for academic purpose only and the paper report is not to be published whatsoever.
+The research purpose is to develop models that are capable to classify the paint colour of the car and whether it has a side mirror or not, given some image of a car.